MarkShawn2020/my-documents/docs/development/composite/full-guide_cross-copy-over-ssh-vim-tmux.md

 > see more at: [ssh - How to use X11 forwarding to copy from vim to local machine - Stack Overflow](https://stackoverflow.com/questions/47822357/how-to-use-x11-forwarding-to-copy-fro m-vim-to-local-machine)

-Based on section of "4. vim copy to clipboard", we can manually run a system command that send the registered content into system clipboard (local via `xclip or pbcopy` or remote via `nc and xclip or pbcopy`).
+Based on section of [4. vim copy to clipboard](#4-vim-copy-to-clipboard), we can manually run a system command that send the registered content into system clipboard (local via `xclip or pbcopy` or remote via `nc and xclip or pbcopy`).

 For example, we can use `: call system('nc -q0 localhost 19988', @+)` to send the content in register `+` to the local port at 19988.